wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hpcpack-cluster-options.md

 <properties
- pageTitle="HPC Pack cluster options in the cloud | Windows Azure" description="Learn about options with Microsoft HPC Pack to create and manage a high performance computing (HPC) cluster in the Azure cloud." services="virtual-machines,cloud-services,batch" documentationCenter=""
+ pageTitle="HPC Pack cluster options in the cloud | Azure" description="Learn about options with Microsoft HPC Pack to create and manage a high performance computing (HPC) cluster in the Azure cloud." services="virtual-machines,cloud-services,batch" documentationCenter=""